 Areas of Expertise

-- Russian, Polish, and Ukrainian literature and culture
+• Russian, Polish, Ukrainian, and Czech literature and culture

 Education

-Alisa Ballard Lin is a scholar of Russian and East European theatre, with additional expertise in literature, film, and culture.
-Her research examines the theory and philosophy of historical theater performance in areas including Russia, Poland, and Ukraine.
-She has written and presented on theater’s relation to philosophy and psychology, theory and history of acting, religious performance, and costume design, all in the Russian and East European historical context.
+Alisa Ballard Lin is a scholar of Russian and East European theater, with additional expertise in literature, film, and culture.
+Her research examines the theory and philosophy of historical theater performance in areas including Russia, Poland, Ukraine, and Czechia.
+She has written and presented on theater’s relation to philosophy and psychology, philosophy and history of acting, religious performance, and costume design, all in the Russian and East European historical context.
+Much of her work has thus far centered on the early twentieth century.

 As a leading researcher on the Polish-Ukrainian born, Moscow-based writer Sigizmund Krzhizhanovsky, Lin is now writing a companion to Krzhizhanovsky’s works for Academic Studies Press.
 The book will be the most comprehensive study of Krzhizhanovsky’s writings in any language.